 provide you with an appropriate warning, after which you may decide to continue at your own risk; or

-block the TRS trading functionality on your account, so that you will not be able to trade TRS on the eToro platform.
+block the TRS trading functionality on your account, so that you will not be able to trade TRS on the etoro platform.

 Where you purchase a TRS you cannot lose more money than the TRS Purchase Price as TRS are unleveraged products.